-Mixed container recycling is easier than you think, even in hospitals and residential care facilities.
-The following tips will make mixed container recycling fast, easy, and effective, while keeping recycling staff safe and preventing recyclable materials from being contaminated with non-recyclable waste.
+Mixed container recycling is easier than you think, even in hospitals and long-term care facilities.
+The following tips will make mixed container recycling fast, easy and effective, while keeping recycling staff safe and preventing recyclable materials from being contaminated with non-recyclable waste.

 Why should I sort my recycling?

 Sorting mixed containers correctly prevents having whole bags of recyclables contaminated and disposed of in the garbage.

 Products that belong in mixed container recycling bins:

 - Food and beverage containers in hard plastic, glass, aluminum, tin and Tetra Pak

 - Cleaning product containers in hard plastic, glass, metal and Tetra Pak